SoleBridge/SoleBridge.github.io/README.md

 ## Statements
 - **_Statements_** can include declarations, assignments, conditional execution, arithmetic, etc.
-	- Statements are executed in order, from top to bottom.
+- Statements are executed in order, from top to bottom*.
 - Statements end with `;`.

 - Statements are generally on a new line, but can be separated by any white-space.
 	- The following are both valid sequences of statements:
 ```C
 int x = 0; x = 1; // On one line, seperated with ;
 ```